What Are Branded QR Codes? A Complete Guide

 A GS1 Digital Link QR code encodes: https://id.yourbrand.com/01/09506000164996/21/A7B3K9

-The difference: the GS1 Digital Link URL embeds the product's GTIN (Global Trade Item Number) and serial number in a standardised format.
-This URL is readable by retail point-of-sale scanners (as a product identifier), by smartphones (as a web link), and by regulatory systems (as a DPP data carrier).
-One code, three purposes.
+The GS1 Digital Link URL embeds the product's GTIN and serial number in a standardised path format — readable by retail point-of-sale scanners as a product identifier, by smartphones as a web link, and by regulatory systems as a Digital Product Passport data carrier.
+One physical code serves three environments simultaneously.

-For brands facing EU Digital Product Passport requirements, the GS1 Digital Link QR code is the mandated data carrier.
-The European Commission's ESPR implementing regulations specify that Digital Product Passports must be accessible via a data carrier on the physical product — GS1 Digital Link is the only existing standard that satisfies this requirement across retail, supply chain, and regulatory scanning environments simultaneously.
-A branded version of this code serves compliance, customer engagement, and brand expression simultaneously — from a single element on the product label.
+This matters directly for EU Digital Product Passport compliance.
+The European Commission's ESPR implementing regulations require a data carrier on every physical product — GS1 Digital Link is the only standard that satisfies retail, supply chain, and regulatory scanning requirements at once.

-BrandedMark generates GS1 Digital Link-compliant branded QR codes for every serialised product.
-Each code resolves to a branded product experience — warranty registration, AI support, spare parts, and the full Digital Product Passport — all under the manufacturer's own domain and visual identity.
+BrandedMark generates GS1 Digital Link-compliant branded QR codes for every serialised product, resolving to a full product experience — warranty registration, AI support, spare parts, and Digital Product Passport — under the manufacturer's own domain.

 Frequently Asked Questions